This post was originally published in June, 2014 and was updated on 10 June 2020 for freshness, accuracy and comprehensiveness.

 Simply put, if the agreement grants right of occupation of an office for an agreed duration in return for payment, and gives the right to exclude others from that office then it is a licence to occupy land.

-So if you meet this criteria you are making an exempt supply and therefore DO NOT charge VAT.
+If you meet this criteria you are making an exempt supply and therefore DO NOT charge VAT.

 2) The services